sjkillen/3d-mouse-plus-blender/README.md

 # 3DMousePlus Blender Addon
 ![A demo](./demo.gif)

-A Blender Addon for transforming objects with a 3DConnexion mouse
+A Blender Addon for transforming objects with a 3DConnexion mouse.
-- Linux only
+Support for Windows and Linux.

 ## Installation
 ![How to install](./install.gif)